 They don’t help interns find jobs

 If you support the idea of unpaid internships, it might be because you think they help people find jobs.
-But statistics by the National Association of Colleges (NACE) and Employers show that people who took unpaid internships were actually less likely to find a job than those who took paid internships, and only slightly more likely to be hired than someone who didn’t work as an intern at all.
-A 2014 student survey by NACE found that 63% of paid interns received at least one job offer, but only 37% of unpaid interns and 35% of those who didn’t work as interns at all were hired.
-Paid interns show that they value themselves and their work.
-As a result, they are taken more seriously as applicants for entry-level jobs.
+But statistics by the National Association of Colleges (NACE) and Employers show that people who took unpaid internships were actually less likely to find a job than those who took paid internships.
+A 2016 student survey by NACE found that students completing an unpaid internship the year before graduation were more likely to be still seeking employment six months after receiving their degree than those who completed a paid internship.
+In addition, unpaid interns don’t seem to get any more job offers than their pals with intern experience at all.

 Unpaid internships lead to low company loyalty

 Many people who support unpaid internships argue that businesses can’t afford to offer paid internships.
 However, unpaid internships are bad for business.
-Unpaid interns tend feel that their work is unimportant because they aren’t paid, consequently leading some to expend only a meager effort.
-This does establish long-term loyalty.
+Unpaid interns tend to feel that their work is unimportant because they aren’t being paid for it, consequently leading some to expend only a meager effort.
+This doesn’t establish long-term loyalty.
 Businesses, then have to train someone with no loyalty to the company who could leave at any time.
 Meanwhile, paid interns feel more engaged with the company and more enthusiastic to give their all to the job.

 Businesses create a useless experience

 Some businesses seem to treat their interns either as a source of unpaid grunt labor or as unwanted students that they don’t know how to teach.
-Either way, in some instances, interns can end up wasting their time making coffee and photocopying documents, and businesses waste their time (or their employees’ time) coming up with tasks to keep their interns occupied.
+Either way, in some instances, interns can end up wasting their time making coffee and photocopying documents, and businesses waste their time (or their employees’ time) coming up with tasks to keep their interns occupied – and/or training the interns in how to complete them.
 Since many companies are not capable of creating actual, valuable work experiences that will help interns in the long run, they shouldn’t be expected to pay interns as they pay their regular employees.
-For the most part, interns perform menial jobs that free up time for paid employees to concentrate on more important work.

 The Bottom Line: When considering the pros and cons of unpaid internships, perhaps we should recognize that payment can come in more forms than simple coinage.
 What do you consider fair payment for an internship?